Heparin Use During Pregnancy

 Side effects of heparin include:

-- Slightly increased risk of a wound haematoma (bruising) if having a caesarean birth
+- Slightly increased risk of a bruising (wound haematoma) if having a caesarean birth.

 - Very rarely there may be allergic type reactions at the injection site or in the body generally, increased blood potassium level, an immune reaction called HIT (heparin induced thrombocytopenia) or possibly bone thinning.